 Tour the magnificent and beautifully landscaped grounds of Santa Rita vineyard in Maipo Valley, Chile and taste premium wines with this half-day wine tour.You will be picked up from your hot...
 See More

 Discover the Maipo Valley trekking in the hills, enjoying magnificent views of vineyards, forests and rivers, and taste an excellent organic wine in a historic winery with this full-day tour...
 See More

 Why Visit Maipo Valley?

 Often referred to as the birthplace of Chilean wine, French-inspired vineyards initiated Chile’s second wine boom some 150 years ago and are partially responsible for the Maipo Valley’s famed Cabernet Sauvignon – still by far the region’s most prized grape – as well as home to some of the finest Carmenere in Chile.

 Needless to say, the Maipo Valley has tons of wineries to visit.
 Many tours leave from Santiago and include visits to some of the most famous wineries and vineyards in the Maipo Valley.
 Concha y Toro Winery in the Pirque commune is one of the most picturesque, featuring guided tours through gorgeous antique gardens and the winery’s storied ancient cellars.
-Following the tour, you’ll be treated to a tasting of their incredible selection of wines (and cheese!).
+Following the winery tour, you’ll be treated to a tasting of their incredible selection of wines (and cheese!).
 To round out the experience, you can pick up a bottle or two to share with friends and family back home.
 Santa Rita is also another beautiful winery we recommend visiting.